KBatuhanB/Mini-Projects/README.md

-# Mini Projects - Test Suites
+# Software Tests - Test Suites

 This repository contains a collection of **mini projects** focusing on software testing with **Playwright**, **Jest**, **Node.js**, and **MongoDB**.
 The projects are organized into two main categories: **end-to-end tests** and **unit/integration tests**.